ruskinbk/ruskinbk/README.md

 ## About Me

-Hi there, I'm ruskinbk - a software engineer from the United States!
-Here are a few of my hobbies:
+Hi there, I'm ruskinbk - Csit Student from the [Nepal](https://www.google.com/search?q=nepal) Here are a few of my hobbies:

 - 📷 Photography
 - 📚 Reading